-Two weeks prior to the start of each semester, a Notetaker Recruitment bulletin is emailed to each student on the class roster in classes that already have a notetaker request.
+Prior to the start of each semester, an email is sent to each student on the class roster requesting a student volunteer to be note taker.

-- The notetaker coordinator will assign you a notetaker.
-If your request has not been assigned by the first day of classes or there are any requests after the first day of classes, Access Services staff will visit classrooms to recruit notetakers and assign them on a first volunteer basis.
+The note-taker coordinator will select and assign your note taker.
+You and your professor will receive an email from our note-taker coordinator indicating the name of the note taker.
+If your request has not been assigned by the first week of classes or there are any requests made after the first day of classes, our Access Services staff may use alternate methods to recruit and assign note takers.

-- If you would like to recruit your own notetaker, please discuss this with an Access adviser when you meet to set up your accommodations every semester.
+If you would like to recruit your own note taker, please discuss this with an Access advisor when you meet to set up your accommodations.

 How to Use the Accommodation

-- You should try to take notes while you are in class and use the notes from the notetaker to add information you may have missed.
-This will allow you to develop your listening, writing, and reading skills as you attend classes and facilitates your success as a student.
+If possible, you should try to take notes while you are in class and use the notes from the note taker to add or clarify information you may have missed.
+This will allow you to develop your listening, writing and reading skills, and facilitates your success as a student.

-- It is best to have notes in your possession following each class so that you can review the material that was covered in that class.
-Introducing yourself to the notetaker will make it easier for you to get their notes following each class.
-This is an opportunity for you to ask them questions or discuss any concerns.
+The note taker will give you a copy of the notes after class so that you can review the material that was covered during the class session.
+Introducing yourself to the note taker will make it easier for you to get the notes following each class.

 Suspension of Accommodation

-Your notetaker accommodation may be suspended for the following reasons:
+Your note taker accommodation may be temporarily suspended for the following reasons:

 - You miss more than 3 consecutive class periods.